Diamondback Energy, Inc. (NASDAQ:FANG) Shares Bought by Oregon Public Employees Retirement Fund

-Oregon Public Employees Retirement Fund grew its holdings in shares of Diamondback Energy, Inc. (NASDAQ:FANG) by 43.1% during the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 17,983 shares of the oil and natural gas company’s stock after purchasing an additional 5,412 shares during the quarter.
-Oregon Public Employees Retirement Fund’s holdings in Diamondback Energy were worth $1,322,000 at the end of the most recent quarter.
+Oregon Public Employees Retirement Fund raised its position in Diamondback Energy, Inc. (NASDAQ:FANG) by 43.1% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 17,983 shares of the oil and natural gas company’s stock after acquiring an additional 5,412 shares during the period.
+Oregon Public Employees Retirement Fund’s holdings in Diamondback Energy were worth $1,322,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors and hedge funds have also made changes to their positions in FANG.
-Aurora Investment Counsel boosted its position in shares of Diamondback Energy by 0.6% during the 4th quarter.
-Aurora Investment Counsel now owns 28,482 shares of the oil and natural gas company’s stock valued at $1,379,000 after acquiring an additional 160 shares during the last quarter.
-Sippican Capital Advisors raised its holdings in Diamondback Energy by 0.9% in the 1st quarter.
-Sippican Capital Advisors now owns 23,086 shares of the oil and natural gas company’s stock valued at $1,697,000 after buying an additional 215 shares during the period.
-Royal London Asset Management Ltd. raised its holdings in Diamondback Energy by 0.5% in the 1st quarter.
-Royal London Asset Management Ltd. now owns 61,521 shares of the oil and natural gas company’s stock valued at $4,521,000 after buying an additional 289 shares during the period.
-Contravisory Investment Management Inc. purchased a new stake in Diamondback Energy in the 1st quarter valued at about $26,000.
-Finally, Steward Partners Investment Advisory LLC raised its holdings in Diamondback Energy by 88.3% in the 4th quarter.
-Steward Partners Investment Advisory LLC now owns 1,000 shares of the oil and natural gas company’s stock valued at $48,000 after buying an additional 469 shares during the period.
-92.14% of the stock is currently owned by institutional investors.
+Other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Contravisory Investment Management Inc. acquired a new stake in Diamondback Energy in the first quarter valued at approximately $26,000.
+Vantage Consulting Group Inc acquired a new stake in Diamondback Energy in the fourth quarter valued at approximately $26,000.
+Private Capital Group LLC lifted its stake in shares of Diamondback Energy by 410.8% during the first quarter.
+Private Capital Group LLC now owns 664 shares of the oil and natural gas company’s stock worth $49,000 after buying an additional 534 shares during the period.
+AJO LP acquired a new stake in shares of Diamondback Energy during the fourth quarter worth $33,000.
+Finally, Valeo Financial Advisors LLC lifted its stake in shares of Diamondback Energy by 20,700.0% during the first quarter.
+Valeo Financial Advisors LLC now owns 832 shares of the oil and natural gas company’s stock worth $61,000 after buying an additional 828 shares during the period.
+Institutional investors own 92.14% of the company’s stock.

-FANG has been the topic of several research analyst reports.
-Zacks Investment Research upgraded shares of Diamondback Energy from a “hold” rating to a “strong-buy” rating and set a $57.00 price objective on the stock in a report on Thursday, December 31st.
-TD Securities reduced their price objective on shares of Diamondback Energy from $100.00 to $98.00 and set a “buy” rating on the stock in a report on Tuesday, April 13th.
-Cowen boosted their price target on shares of Diamondback Energy from $60.00 to $75.00 and gave the stock an “outperform” rating in a research note on Wednesday, January 20th.
-Barclays boosted their price target on shares of Diamondback Energy from $68.00 to $82.00 and gave the stock an “equal weight” rating in a research note on Wednesday.
-Finally, Citigroup boosted their price target on shares of Diamondback Energy from $82.00 to $100.00 in a research note on Tuesday, March 23rd.
-Four equities research analysts have rated the stock with a hold rating, twenty-four have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and an average target price of $79.74.

-Diamondback Energy (NASDAQ:FANG) last posted its quarterly earnings data on Sunday, February 21st.
-The oil and natural gas company reported $0.82 EPS for the quarter, beating analysts’ consensus estimates of $0.81 by $0.01.
-Diamondback Energy had a positive return on equity of 5.10% and a negative net margin of 135.48%.
-The business had revenue of $769.00 million for the quarter, compared to analyst estimates of $768.65 million.
-During the same quarter last year, the company earned $1.93 earnings per share.
-The business’s revenue for the quarter was down 30.3% compared to the same quarter last year.
-As a group, equities analysts expect that Diamondback Energy, Inc. will post 3.06 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, March 11th.
-Shareholders of record on Thursday, March 4th were paid a $0.40 dividend.
-This represents a $1.60 dividend on an annualized basis and a yield of 1.90%.
-This is a positive change from Diamondback Energy’s previous quarterly dividend of $0.38.
+The company also recently announced a quarterly dividend, which was paid on Thursday, March 11th.
+Stockholders of record on Thursday, March 4th were paid a $0.40 dividend.
+This represents a $1.60 annualized dividend and a dividend yield of 1.90%.
 The ex-dividend date of this dividend was Wednesday, March 3rd.
-Diamondback Energy’s dividend payout ratio (DPR) is presently 23.09%.
+This is a boost from Diamondback Energy’s previous quarterly dividend of $0.38.
+Diamondback Energy’s dividend payout ratio (DPR) is 23.09%.

+Several equities research analysts have recently commented on FANG shares.
+Susquehanna lifted their price objective on shares of Diamondback Energy from $79.00 to $83.00 and gave the stock a “positive” rating in a research note on Wednesday, February 24th.
+Morgan Stanley lifted their price objective on shares of Diamondback Energy from $103.00 to $107.00 and gave the stock an “overweight” rating in a research note on Monday.
+Barclays lifted their price objective on shares of Diamondback Energy from $68.00 to $82.00 and gave the stock an “equal weight” rating in a research note on Wednesday.
+Citigroup raised their target price on shares of Diamondback Energy from $82.00 to $100.00 in a report on Tuesday, March 23rd.
+Finally, Roth Capital raised their target price on shares of Diamondback Energy from $84.00 to $115.00 and gave the stock a “buy” rating in a report on Tuesday.
+Four research analysts have rated the stock with a hold rating, twenty-four have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and a consensus price target of $79.74.

+In other news, CFO Hof Matthew Kaes Van’t sold 1,900 shares of the stock in a transaction dated Friday, March 19th.
+The shares were sold at an average price of $77.24, for a total value of $146,756.00.
+Following the completion of the transaction, the chief financial officer now owns 67,043 shares in the company, valued at approximately $5,178,401.32.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Company insiders own 0.47% of the company’s stock.

 About Diamondback Energy